Perdoceo Education (NASDAQ:PRDO) Issues Q3 2021 Earnings Guidance

-Perdoceo Education (NASDAQ:PRDO) updated its third quarter 2021 earnings guidance on Thursday.
+Perdoceo Education (NASDAQ:PRDO) issued an update on its third quarter 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $0.380-$0.390 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.380.
 The company issued revenue guidance of -.Perdoceo Education also updated its FY 2021 guidance to $1.580-$1.640 EPS.

-Several research firms recently issued reports on PRDO.
-TheStreet upgraded shares of Perdoceo Education from a c rating to a b- rating in a report on Thursday, June 24th.
-Zacks Investment Research raised shares of Perdoceo Education from a strong sell rating to a hold rating in a research note on Wednesday, April 28th.

 Perdoceo Education Corporation provides postsecondary education to student through online, campus based, and blended learning programs in the United States.
 It operates through two segments, Colorado Technical University and American InterContinental University.
 The company offers academic programs in the career-oriented disciplines of business and management, nursing, healthcare management, computer science, engineering, information systems and technology, project management, cybersecurity, criminal justice, education, and health sciences.